revbayes/revbayes.github.io/tutorials/brownian/index.md

 obtain posterior means, medians or credible intervals for the value of body mass or other life-history traits for specific ancestors.

-Programming the model in ‘RevBayes‘
+Programming the model in RevBayes
 -----------------------------------

 The problem of continuous trait evolution —just as for discrete trait